chasecarl/dotfiles/README.md

 ~~~bash
 fc-cache -fv
 ~~~
 2. To install for all users: the dir is `/usr/share/fonts/truetype/`, the command is the same one but executed as root

+Then choose it in your terminal preferences.
+In KDE, the default Konsole font, **Noto Mono**, was supported by the **airline** but not by **devicons**.
+Its Nerd Font variation is called **NotoMoto Nerd Font**.